Porta Posnania: History

 The idea of creating a new interactive heritage center was connected with the extensive program of revitalization of the Śródka district “Poznań Development Plan for 2005-2010”.
 At the same time, a new tourist product called the Poznań Royal-Imperial Route (Polish: Trakt Królewsko-Cesarski) was being created, which included Porta Posnania.

 On March 9, 2009, an international competition was announced for the construction of the Interactive Center for the History of Cathedral Island.
-26 projects were presented at the competition, in which Cracow-based studio Ad Artis Architects won.
+26 projects were presented at the competition, in which Kraków-based studio Ad Artis Architects won.
 The exhibition project was developed by the Belgian company Tempora SA, which specializes in designing narrative exhibitions.The process of creating the exhibition was supervised by the archaeologist professor Hanna Kóčka-Krenz, who discovered the palas of Mieszko I - the first ruler of Poland.

 Architecture

-The authors of the project are architects: Arkadiusz Emerla and Maciej Wojda from Cracow studio Ad Artis Architects.
-Porta Posnania is a complete urban complex which consists of the main building in the shape of a concrete minimalist cube, the 19th cathedral lock (where Śluza Gallery is currently located) and the pedestrian bridge (that connects these two buildings), the amphitheater over the river Cybina, the entrance to the main building in the form of a zigzak, a park with plane trees and concrete benches and a parking for visitors.
+The authors of the project are architects: Arkadiusz Emerla and Maciej Wojda from Kraków studio Ad Artis Architects.
+Porta Posnania is a complete urban complex which consists of the main building in the shape of a concrete minimalist cube, the 19th cathedral lock (where Śluza Gallery is currently located) and the pedestrian bridge (that connects these two buildings), the amphitheater over the river Cybina, the entrance to the main building in the form of a zigzag, a park with plane trees and concrete benches and a parking for visitors.

 Inside, the main building is divided into two parts by a long corridor with a glass ceiling.
 The upper floors of the exhibition are connected by glass bridges.
 Passing from hall to hall at the exhibition on these bridges, visitors can see through the window the cathedral, which is located on Cathedral Island opposite the Porta Posnania.

 Permanent exhibition

 The main interactive exhibition of Porta Posnania presenting the history of Tumski Island, the oldest part of the city and it consists of multimedia installations, screens, various layouts and small interactive rooms for children.
 The exposition is divided into four thematic halls: Castle, Water, Gold and Stained Glass.
 It covers the period from the foundation of the castle in the 10th century to the present day.
 Audioguides are available in English, German, French, Spanish, Czech, Russian, and Ukrainian, with three specially designed audiotour routes - one for individuals, one for groups, and one for families.
 The exhibition is adapted for visitors with disabilities.